-The use of the Latin hypercube design is a change from the fractional factorial design used for the 2016 Business Plan risk analysis.
 The Latin hypercube design of experiments is advantageous over a factorial or grid-based design, as every experimental observation can provide useful information, even when some input factors are potentially unimportant or spurious.
 Figure 4.5 provides an illustration of this: because every run is unique in each input dimension, all of the observations provide unique and useful information even if one dimension is spurious.

 One additional advantage of a Latin hypercube design of experiments is that the required number of experimental runs is not explicitly dependent on the dimensionality of the input variables.
 With a factorial or grid-based design, the number of experiments required expands exponentially with the number of input dimensions.
-This can be partly mitigated by using a fractional factorial design (that does not require an experiment at every grid point), but even fractional factorial designs can require very large numbers of experiments to support high dimensional exploratory analysis.
-A large fractional factorial design can also be subject to irregular requirements for sample size: depending on the resolution and existing dimensionality of the design, increasing the dimensionality of the risk factor space by one dimension may result in no need to expand the number of experiments, or it may require tripling the number.
+This can be partly mitigated by using a fractional factorial design (that does not require an experiment at every grid point), but even fractional factorial designs can require very large numbers of experiments to support high dimensional exploratory analysis.26 A large fractional factorial design can also be subject to irregular requirements for sample size: depending on the resolution and existing dimensionality of the design, increasing the dimensionality of the risk factor space by one dimension may result in no need to expand the number of experiments, or it may require tripling the number.